High, Wide and Handsome

-High, Wide and Handsome is a 1937 American musical western film starring Irene Dunne, Randolph Scott, Alan Hale Sr., Charles Bickford and Dorothy Lamour.
+High, Wide and Handsome is a 1937 American musical Western film starring Irene Dunne, Randolph Scott, Alan Hale Sr., Charles Bickford and Dorothy Lamour.
 The film was directed by Rouben Mamoulian and written by Oscar Hammerstein II and George O'Neil, with lyrics by Hammerstein and music by Jerome Kern.
 It was released by Paramount Pictures.

 The musical recounts the history of Pennsylvania farmers in 1859 who discovered crude oil deposits on their land.
 When railroad barons attempt to charge exorbitant freight fees, the hardy agrarians successfully build their own pipeline to the refinery, fending off attacks by corporation-hired thugs en route.
-The film oscillates between the romantic setting of the Cortlandt Ranch, where Sally (Irene Dunne) and Peter (Randolph Soctt) discover love in an enchanted idyll and commune with the farm animals.
+The film includes the romantic setting of the Cortlandt Ranch, where Sally (Irene Dunne) and Peter (Randolph Soctt) discover love in an enchanted idyll, and commune with the farm animals.

+"High, wide, and handsome" is an American idiom generally expressing praise, or sometimes describing a carefree attitude.

 Plot

 In 1859, Doc Watterson brings his traveling medicine show to Titusville, Pennsylvania.
 After the show wagon is destroyed by an accidental fire, Mrs. Cortlandt and her grandson Peter invite the Wattersons and the show's fake Indian, Mac, to stay with them.
-Peter and Sally fall in love.
+Peter and Sally Watterson fall in love.

 Railroad tycoon Walt Brennan wants to acquire the land of several oil-drilling farmers, led by Peter Cortlandt.
 The townspeople block the plan, assisted by a herd of circus elephants, and instead construct their own oil pipeline.